Frequently Asked Questions

 What can I expect during a visit to the Family Medicine Department?

 You will be warmly greeted by our Receptionist, and if your provider is not quite ready to see you, asked to relax in our reception area.
 We maintain a selection of current magazines for you to browse, as well as a tidy play area for your children.
-Soon your Patient Flow Nurse, will meet you, put you at ease, and guide you to your examination room.
-They will ask pertinent questions about your visit, and also check your pulse and blood pressure, and briefly review your medical history, medication history, and allergy history.
+Soon your Patient Flow Nurse will meet you, put you at ease, and guide you to your examination room.
+They will ask pertinent questions about your visit, check your pulse and blood pressure, and briefly review your medical history, medication history, and allergy history.
 At the conclusion of your visit, you may need to stop at the reception desk if you need to schedule blood tests, X-Rays, specialty consultations, or follow up appointments.